 Sometimes, you can hop on a buy one, get one free deal when a hot new model is released.
 When the recent Samsung Galaxy S5 was released, Verizon pounced and offered new customers a second smartphone free of charge.
 Of course, that free phone required a service contract and activation fee, but it was still over $250 in savings.

 Buy a Contract-Free Phone Online

-Yes, this may sound backwards.
+Yes, this may sound backward.
 How is it cheaper to buy a smartphone where half the cost isn’t subsidized by a mobile carrier?
 This is a common, and legitimate assumption.
-After all, Apple’s site lists an unlocked iPhone 5s at about $800, but the same phone attached to Sprint drops to a easier $300.
+After all, Apple’s site lists an unlocked iPhone 5s at about $800, but the same phone attached to Sprint drops to an easier $300.